F17D4U5/De_gema/README.md

         let taxRate = parseInt(taxRateSlider.value);
         const incomePerPersonPerSecond = 10;

-        // --- NEW INFLUENCE RADIUS VARIABLE ---
+        // --- UPDATED INFLUENCE RADIUS VARIABLE ---
         const influenceRadiusInBlocks = 10; // The new influence radius in blocks
-        // The previous value was 3.
-You can change this to 10 or any other number.
+        // You can change this to 10 or any other number.

         // Building costs and stats
         const buildingStats = {